-Various splice vaults (or open pit slice locations) will also be installed to connect the cable segments together into an integrated whole.
-The splices will generally be about 15 by 40 feet in size, but will also include a work area, crane pad, and associated access ways.
+Various Splice vaults (or open pit splice locations) will also be installed to connect the cable segments together into an integrated whole.
+The Splices will generally be about 15 by 40 feet in size, but will also include a work area, crane pad, and associated access ways.
 In all, 33 Splice locations and vaults will be installed in the Package 5A portion of the Project (Splices 155 to 184, and 158.A, 163.A, and 167.A, and 168 to 184).
 All, or portions, of the majority of Splice locations and vaults include crane pads, and associated work areas that fall outside the permitted route.
 Additionally, most are largely undisturbed.
-As a result, all but nine of these locations have been recommended for testing or monitoring (Table 2Error!
-Reference source not found.).
+As a result, all but nine of these locations have been recommended for testing or monitoring (Table 2).